 5 ADDITIONAL COSTS

 Additional costs arise from the likelihood that some operating costs will increase as a result of an operator having to carry additional passenger journeys which have been generated by the concessionary fare.
 Other additional costs may also be incurred that are directly attributable to the operator participating in the scheme.
-Reimbursement for additional costs “necessarily incurred” in providing the concession is intended to ensure that the operator is no better off and no worse off as a consequence of the concession.
+Reimbursement for additional costs “necessarily incurred” in providing the concession is intended to ensure that the operator is no better off and no worse off as a consequence of the concession and is additional to (and calculated separately from) reimbursement for revenue forgone.

 The DfT Calculator provides scope for calculating different types of additional costs:

 Marginal operating costs.
 These are costs such as additional fuel, tyre wear and insurance that are likely to be closely related to the number of passengers carried.
-In the DfT calculator, it is calculated through a simple formula that relates a rate per generated passenger to journey length, although the result is relatively insensitive to this input value
+In the DfT calculator, it is calculated through a simple formula that relates a rate per generated passenger to journey length.

 Marginal capacity costs.
 These are costs associated with the provision of additional capacity (i.e. extra services and enhanced frequencies) needed to accommodate generated passengers.
 The Calculator estimates a cost rate per generated passenger, calculated through a complex formula which requires a large number of input variables.
 It is highly sensitive to these input values.

-Scheme administration costs – the Calculator recognises that a TCA may wish to make payments that reflect administrative costs (for example, if it requires data to be provided in a specific form), but the Calculator does not provide any basis for calculating them – they need to be provided by the user.
+Scheme administration costs – the Calculator recognises that a TCA may wish to make payments that reflect administrative costs (for example, if it requires data to be provided in a specific form), but the Calculator does not provide any basis for calculating them – they need to be provided by the user from an off-line source.

 Peak vehicle requirements – the Guidance states that DfT expects that additional peak vehicle requirements [arising from the provision of the concession] will be exceptional, and that operators will have to demonstrate that exceptional or unusual circumstances are relevant.
 It discusses some aspects of how PVR costs might be calculated, but does not provided a detailed methodology.
 The Calculator provides for the user to enter a PVR cost (in total) but assumes this will be calculated off-line, independently of the Calculator spreadsheet itself.